 EVIDENCE LEFT TODAY——————–Nothing known of.

 The South Yorkshire city of Sheffield has had its fair share of greyhound racing venues over the years with certainly Owlerton Stadium becoming the first to spring to mind.
 Another of the tracks was the flapping venue at Hyde Park, but this section describes it’s other NGRC track, the one at Darnell.
 When reading down the list of pioneering greyhound tracks, Sheffield is mentioned and one presumes it’s the one at Owlerton, but it was Darnell who became Sheffield’s first.
 The birth of the Darnell Greyhound Racecourse came in 1927, under the promotion of the AGR, The Associated Greyhound Racecourse Company, a totally different company from the GRA, who had already been successful in spreading Greyhound Racing across the UK.
 Darnell had become the second track under The AGR to surface, opening on the 23rd of May 1927, only two days after the Birmingham’s Kings Heath Track, and only the fourth licensed track to emerge in the UK behind Manchester’s Belle Vue and Liverpool’s Breck Road.
 It was situated roughly two and a half miles east of Sheffield city centre in the district of Darnell, half a mile south of Darnell’s Railway Station, and had been developed on the site of the abandoned Wellington Cricket Ground.
 The first meeting had attracted a gathering of around 5 to 6,000 racegoers who had paid to witness a greyhound called Mission win the ten pound prize money on offer.
 The future of the sport looked promising at Darnell, with five meetings per week being staged, but revised betting laws set by the government, forced the reduction of the number of meetings allowed per year, had seen the AGR drift in to liquidation in 1933.
 Darnell recovered by being taken over by new management, who continued to operate under NGRC rules right up until its closure in 1964.
 Races consisted of five greyhounds contesting over distances of 475, 530 and 650 yards, with the hounds chasing an inside Sumner type hare.
 Darnell unlike the majority of greyhound venues, did not share its facilities with motor sports, as the only other sporting activity regularly used at the venue was Show Jumping, therefore income was relatively down to greyhound racing.
 The decline of Darnell could be blamed on new government legislation introduced in 1961, which witnessed the introduction of legalised betting shops, and most certainly would have contributed to the falling attendances at the track.
-Darnell’s final meeting came in November 1964, it remained stagnant over the following months, before the bulldozers moved in and flattened all structures.
+Darnell’s final meeting came on the 28th of November 1964, it remained stagnant over the following months, before the bulldozers moved in and flattened all structures.
 The site remained neglected for almost 20 years before the eastern side of the track was sold with a view of redeveloping the site.
 But it would take almost another ten years before any construction work began.
 Today, part of the site is covered by housing on Collister Drive, with the Western side covered by industrial units, with Poole Road becoming a feeder road for the industrial site.
 A company known as Arden Winch’s now pinpoints its exact location to were Darnell Stadium once lay.